YotsubaBeat/kappaworker/README.md

 <p align="center"><img src="https://i.ibb.co/XVWwd0T/wss-Protocol.png" height="200"></p>
 <h1 align="center">wssProtocol</h1>
-<h3 align="center">Works similar to <a href="https://wisp.mercurywork.shop">the wisp protocol</a>, but made more to work for production, mass-deployment, customizability, simplicity and handling websocket connections established by the [wssProtocol client](https://github.com/yotsubabeat), aswell as a proof-of-concept(s).
+<h3 align="center">Works similar to the <a href="https://wisp.mercurywork.shop">wisp protocol</a>, but made more to work for production, mass-deployment, customizability, simplicity and handling websocket connections established by the <a href="https://github.com/yotsubabeat">wssProtocol client</a>, aswell as a proof-of-concept(s).

 <h1 align="center">Dependencies</h1>
-Requires the NodeJS javascript framework to run.
+<h3 align="center">Requires the NodeJS javascript framework to run.</h3>

 <h1 align="center">Benefits</h1>
-With the use of [wssProtocol client](https://github.com/yotsubabeat), the protocol can be runned with the use of a plain HTML document runned on any browser, You will not need to install/download anything else but the [wssProtocol client](https://github.com/yotsubabeat), and a proper web browser.
+<h3 align="center">With the use of <a href="https://github.com/yotsubabeat">wssProtocol client</a>, the protocol can be runned with the use of a plain HTML document runned on any browser,
+You will not need to install/download anything else but the <a href="https://github.com/yotsubabeat">wssProtocol client</a>, and a proper web browser.</h3>

-The `consepts/` folder provides alternative PHP documents which can be runned by the HTTP server, including a real-time request analytics for administrative management, and more.
+<h3 align="center">The <code>consepts/</code> folder provides alternative PHP documents which can be runned by the HTTP server, including a real-time request analytics for administrative management, and more.</h3>

 <h1 align="center">Configuration</h1>
-Navigate to `uv.config.cjs` for configuration of the bare server and service prefix.
+<h3 align="center">Navigate to <code>uv.config.cjs</code> for configuration of the bare server and service prefix.<br>

-For configuration of the websocket and HTTP server port, please declare `PORT=<YOUR_PREFERED_PORT>` in the environment variables (`.env`).
+For configuration of the websocket and HTTP server port, please declare <code>PORT=<YOUR_PREFERED_PORT></code> in the environment variables (<code>.env</code>).</h3>

 For configuration of the file location of the HTML document runned by the HTTP server, please declare `HTTP='<FILE_PATH>'` in the environment variables (`.env`).